 - Messages should be of broad interest.
 Messages should be of enough significance to interest many list members.

 - No messages to advertise local events.
-[CCR members can instead submit an event for the events calendar]

 - No fundraising messages (with the exception of those from and for CCR).